 More info, as written by Drexel on vimeo: This year I tried to escape the crowds of the Big 3 (Rocktown, LRC, HP40) and explore some of the smaller satellite areas.
 What I found blew me away.
 Although the quantity couldn’t match up to the big 3, the quality of the stone and the climbing kept me coming back again and again.
 It was extremely rewarding to figure out a few climbs that aren’t done very frequently and showcase them here.
 The South is a truly magical place and I know I will be back for years to come.
 Big thanks to Organic Climbing as usual and thanks to everyone I met along the way for the good times.

 Last week a giant crew of Booners and Knoxvillians made their way to Rocktown to herald in the new year.
 For me, it was a vacation!
 For Drexel, it was just another day in the life.
 (Sigh.)

 Words cannot describe the pure childlike glee of watching people casually crush their long-time projects like it ain’t no thang.
 Trey (seen below) walked Sherman Photo Roof V7 the way you can brush your teeth with your eyes closed.
-It takes a lot of confidence and tenacity to come back to a climb that caused so much heartbreak the previous year (he consistently made it to the last move multiple times before falling).
+It takes a lot of confidence and tenacity to come back to a climb that caused so much heartbreak the previous year (he repeatedly fell off the last move to a jug after doing the crux moves).
 By now, he could probably do all the moves in his sleep.
 I think many people would just throw in the towel and say “No way, I’m never touching this rock again!”
 But not Mr. Ronald Worley the Third.
 No, not him.
 This is a shining example of what a positive attitude can do.